 The flagship of Samanense cooking (from Samaná), pescado con coco has a very sophisticated taste, despite the simplicity of its preparation and the humbleness of its components: the secret is in the freshness of its ingredients.
 Make this tropical combination of fresh tropical fish and, if you can, freshly extracted coconut milk.

-Bring the gorgeous view of the Samana bay to your own dining room with this rich and fresh dish.
+Bring the gorgeous view of the Samana bay to your own dining room.